sav-che/TL-2/Authors/Anders, Josef {std. Anders} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 105](https://www.biodiversitylibrary.org/item/103858#page/117/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 105](https://www.biodiversitylibrary.org/page/33264832) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Anders, Joseph {std.
 Anders}|first entry]] for this author

 ### Author

 \* Anders, Josef (1863-1936), Czech (Bohemian) botanist, especially lichenologist, educated at schools in Schima and Leitmeritz, at teacher's College Leitmeritz, teacher at Ruschowan (nr.
-Leitmeritz) and Barzdorf am Rollberg 1885-1887, from 1887 at Böhmisch-Leipa teaching German at a girls school until 1896, ultimately "Fachlehrer" at a boys school. (*Anders*).
+Leitmeritz) and Barzdorf am Rollberg 1885-1887, from 1887 at Böhmisch-Leipa teaching German at a girls school until 1896, ultimately "Fachlehrer" at a boys school.
+**Abbreviated name**: *Anders*

 #### Herbarium and types